qingqingqingli/CPP/wiki/module02.md

 - [Canonical classes]()

 ### Ad-hoc polymorphism (function overloading)
-- Function overloading is a C++ principle, which allows you to define many functions having the same name, but accepting different parameters
+- Function overloading is a C++ principle, which allows you to **define many functions having the same name, but accepting different parameters**
-- Function overloading is not just for class member functions.
-It works on any function.
-The principle is that you have an one and only function name and different parameters for every overload.
+- It is not just for class member functions, but also works on any function.
+The principle is that you have an ```one-and-only``` function name and different parameters for every overload.
 This will allow you to specialise the process of a function based on its parameters

 > Example: Sample.hpp